 i Development of renewable energy

 There is an obvious trend to increase the level of production of renewable energy as part of the implementation of the national electricity strategy.
-The MOEW encourages public, private and individual initiatives to adopt the use of renewable energies to reach the 12 per cent target in the generation of electricity by 2020.
-In an initiative launched in partnership with the MOEW, the UNDP established the Country Energy Efficiency and Renewable Energy Demonstration Project for the Recovery of Lebanon (the CEDRO Project) in 2007, with an initial budget funded by the government of Spain to enhance the national energy strategy by contributing to achieving renewable energy projects.
+The MOEW encourages public, private and individual initiatives to adopt the use of renewable energies to reach the 12 per cent target in the generation of electricity by 2020; however, such target has not been reached as a result of the situation in Lebanon detailed in Section I. In an initiative launched in partnership with the MOEW, the UNDP established the Country Energy Efficiency and Renewable Energy Demonstration Project for the Recovery of Lebanon (the CEDRO Project) in 2007, with an initial budget funded by the government of Spain to enhance the national energy strategy by contributing to achieving renewable energy projects.